Use TYPO3 Phar Stream Wrapper Package to Secure Any PHP Project

 In August 2018 he then presented the vulnerability at the leading information security event Black Hat USA 2018, where he demonstrated how to trigger the flaws to hack a site built with PHP using an author account and then take full control over the underlying web server.
-The exploit was a severe new attack technique that leveraged critical deserialization vulnerabilities in the popular programming language and left hundreds of thousands of web applications running any PHP driven software open to remote code execution attacks, including websites powered by popular content management systems like TYPO3, Contao and WordPress.
+The exploit was a severe new attack technique that leveraged “critical deserialization vulnerabilities in PHP.”
+The news spread fast that this “new technique leaves hundreds of thousands of web applications open to remote code execution attacks, including websites powered by some popular content management systems like WordPress and TYPO3.”

-Just as important as discovering security flaws is reporting the findings so that users can protect themselves, both directly to those concerned in advance (responsible disclosure) and then, at a later point in time, to the public (full disclosure).
+Discovering security flaws has little value if you don’t also report them to users.
+Timely reporting directly to those concerned in advance (responsible disclosure) as well as to the public (full disclosure) at an appropriate juncture reinforces trust.
 The cybersecurity experts at Secarma provided both: direct information to TYPO3 and a public online report about the exploit later on.